cargo-bins/release-rust/README.md

 This isn't an action but a tool to configure Continuous Delivery (CD) for a Cargo project, to build and publish binaries for all supported platforms.
 It's a _lot_ easier to use than this action!
 Use cargo-dist if you want to get set up quickly and don't need signing or the advanced features we got;
-you can always switch to this action later.
+you can always switch to this action later (and use [release-manifest] to keep compatible!).
 Cargo-dist also aims to support more CI providers, while we're GitHub Actions only.

-Using [release-manifest], you can also write the `dist-manifest.json` file to the release the same way cargo-dist does, so tools which consume it will keep working seamlessly!